 Document the problems with your measures and data

 Rather than letting people mumble darkly “Of course that data is rubbish anyway” write down what the known issues are, what actions are going on to address it and why we bother collecting the information.
 That way the customer can make a fact-based assessment of whether there is still any value in using that measure.

 Add delivery and quality measures to the intra-process steps

 If the first thing the internal customer knows about late delivery is when a report is late or doesn’t appear on their desk, it’s going to make everyone look bad.
 Showing where the delay occurred and who should fix it helps flag the real sources of the problem.

 Often the precise way in which a figure is arrived at is not properly documented.
 This creates uncertainty about what a measure actually shows and increases the likelihood of “key man dependancy” as “no other blighter knows how Jimmy does the monthly complaints figures”.
 Use a checklist like this KPI Definition Checklist.

 Write down, review and discuss production issues, particularly recurrent ones.
 Aim to tackle the top 3.
 Engage the teams that have to deal with the fall-out from those problems.

 Ringing any bells?

 The ideas above are the basics of process improvement, call it Lean, Six Sigma or whatever else you want.
 Reporting processes are normally overlooked by improvement teams, missing a massive opportunity.
 Saving headcount in a Reporting/MI/Analytics team can be a messy and slow business.
 Reducing reporting cycle times, improving accuracy and management confidence can give benefits well beyond a few years of salary savings.
-There’s also plenty of practical help and guidance on how to do this in my latest book KPI Checklists.
+There's also plenty of practical help and guidance on how to do this in my book, KPI Checklists...